How to Recognize the Warning Signs of a Stroke

-Emergency treatment for an ischemic stroke comprises of quickly restoring blood flow to the brain, which can be achieved by an intravenous injection of a tissue plasminogen activator (tPA) or emergency endovascular procedures directly inside the blocked blood vessel.
-In case of an ischemic stroke or TIA, the doctor may recommend such medications as antiplatelet drugs, and anticoagulants to prevent having another stroke in the future.
+Emergency treatment for an ischemic stroke consists of quickly restoring blood flow to the brain, which can be achieved by an intravenous injection of a tissue plasminogen activator (tPA) or emergency endovascular procedures directly inside the blocked blood vessel.
+In case of signs of a TIA mini-stroke or an ischemic stroke, the doctor may recommend such medications as antiplatelet drugs and anticoagulants to prevent having another stroke in the future.

 After-Effects of a Stroke in Elderly People

 Other factors linked to a higher risk of stroke include age, race, sex, and hormones.
-People aged 55 or older have a higher risk of stroke than younger people.
-In addition, complications are seen more often in elderly patients, and their recovery can often be prolonged.
-Needless to say, there’s a clear relationship between stroke recovery and age.
+Moreover, complications are seen more often in elderly patients, and their recovery can often be prolonged.

-Stroke complications can be temporary or permanent disabilities, depending on how long the brain lacks blood flow and which part was affected.
-They may include the following:
+Stroke complications can be temporary or permanent, depending on how long the brain lacks blood flow and which part was affected.
+They may include:

-- Paralysis or impaired muscle control, usually on one side of the body
+- paralysis or impaired muscle control, usually on one body side

-- Showing an inability to control emotions or developing depression
+- inability to control emotions or developing depression

-- Pain or bizarre sensations in parts of the body affected by stroke
+- pain or bizarre sensations in body parts affected by stroke

 A stroke in an 80-year-old adult could be a challenge.
 Physical therapy may help the patient return to their everyday activities, especially if it’s alongside therapy with a speech-language pathologist.
 Like any other brain injury, the success of treating stroke complications varies from person to person.
 However, they may be improved over time.